Goldsmith's Inlet mill: History

 The inlet has a long history dating back to the early 1600s when it was used as a trading port by the local Native American tribes.
 The area surrounding the inlet has been used for farming, fishing, and milling since the first settlers arrived in the 1640s.
 The land cleared by the Corchaugs, whose name for the area Yennecott or principal place pronounced “kehchauke” was renamed Cutchogue.

 It was built as a tidal mill on the inlet on the North Fork of Long Island, New York and construction started in 1839, with completion in 1840.
-The materials used for the construction of the mill included stones, boards, bricks, as well as the labor of the workers who built it.
+The materials used for the construction of the mill included stones, boards, and bricks.

 The first miller of the Goldsmith Inlet Grist Mill was a man named Cox.
 However, by the 1870s, a man named Terry had taken over as the miller.
 He was responsible for adding an addition to the building due to the high demand for grinding grain.
 A tower windmill was installed.
 It was rumored that after the addition was made, the mill was able to grind a bushel of grain in just one minute.
+The addition was known as an Eclipse windmill, a developing technology at the time of its installation.
+However, the eclipse windmill did not receive significant attention until the 1876 Centennial Fair in the United States, making dating the exact time this addition was made difficult.

 Grain was delivered to the mill by horse-drawn wagons from local farms, as well as by shallow schooners sailing across Long Island Sound from Connecticut.
 The mill was considered a good investment for shareholders, as it provided an important service for the local community.